fflewddur/ltbsky/README.md

 if err != nil {
     log.Fatalf("Error creating client: %v", err)
 }
-postBuilder := ltbsky.NewPostBuilder("Hello, world!
-Hola, mundo!
-There's an image in this post.
+postBuilder := ltbsky.NewPostBuilder("There's an image in this post.
 Isn't that right, @golang.org?") postBuilder.AddImageFromPath("./test-data/bsky-go-1.png", "A screenshot of the Go installation process") uri, err := client.Post(postBuilder) if err != nil {